munificent/craftinginterpreters/book/introduction.md

 That's my goal for you.
 I want you to come away with a solid intuition of how a real language lives and breathes.
-My hope is that you read other, more theoretical books later, they will more easily stick in your mind, adhered to this tangible foundation.
+My hope is that you read other, more theoretical books later, they will more easily stick in your mind, adhered to this tangible substrate.

 ## Why learn this stuff?

 Every introduction to every language book seems to have this section.
-I don't know what it is about programming languages that causes this existential doubt.
+I don't know what it is about programming languages that causes such existential doubt.
 I don't think ornithology books worry about justifying their existence.
 They assume the reader loves birds and get moving.

 But programming languages are a little different.
-I suppose it's true that the odds of any of us creating a broadly successful general purpose programming language are slim.
+I suppose it is true that the odds of any of us creating a broadly successful general purpose programming language are slim.
 The designers of the world's widely-used languages could fit in a Volkswagen bus, even without putting the pop top camper up.
 If joining that